cltl/ma-hlt-labs/README.md

 * Anaconda environment: https://anaconda.org, which also install Python 3.7
 * Jupyter notebooks: https://jupyter.org. (you also may want to check out this: https://towardsdatascience.com/bringing-the-best-out-of-jupyter-notebooks-for-data-science-f0871519ca29

 To prepare for the course, make sure you have installed Anaconda and you have familiarised yourself with the environment and with notebooks.We assume that you have basic programming skills in Python and that you can work in the Command Line.
+Please follow the instruction in the document "getting-started.pdf".

 It is your own responsibility to have your skills up to date; without proper command line skills, you will not be able to attend the lab sessions.